NeutralFace177/ProjectSandRemastered/README.md

   + Nanites
   + Spice of Life
   + Reproduction
+  + ... and more along the way!
 + Several UI changes and keybinds for some of the functions.
 + Possibly countless bugs from my own codetti or from updating it from a originally year-old version

+IMPORTANT NOTE: This version can get a bit laggier than the original, due to the canvas size increase and my own code quality not up to snuff with Josh Don.

-More information can be found in TIPSANDNOTESGN.md.
+More information can be found in GNLIST.md.
 You can read the original README.md below.

 Have fun and enjoy.
-Pull requests about suggestions and bugs appreciated.
+Pull requests about suggestions, bugs, and optimizations appreciated.

 -AltruisticNut